-Each of the Action Plans will be steered by a group representing individuals with particular expertise or who are directly involved in the management conservation of that particular habitat or species.
-The BAP is intended to be a shared vision and a steering group consisting of all those involved in the conservation of the Regional Park's biodiversity is responsible for guiding the development of the Biodiversity Action Plan.
+Each of the action plans will be steered by a group representing individuals with particular expertise or who are directly involved in the management or conservation of that particular habitat or species.
+This document is intended to be a shared vision and a steering group consisting of all those involved in the conservation of the park's biodiversity will be responsible for guiding the development of the Biodiversity Action Plan.